mercadopago/devsite-docs/guides/salesforce/payments-configuration.en.md

 ## Choose the location of the means of payment

-By default, the Mercado Pago cartridge will first show the Pix payment method and then the credit card.
+By default, the Mercado Pago plugin will first show the Pix payment method and then the credit card.

 ![payment-methods](/images/salesforce/payment-methods.png)